Guccimane44/MathNote/HPCnote.md

 * __Simulation approach versus MLaroundHPC approach__:Traditional Simulation approach relies on designing an excellent model, while the ML approach focuses on the learning patterns acquired from data for predictions or classifications.

 ## Motivation
 The HPC communities have previously mistakenly assumed that as long as performance gains from hardware are possible, traditional simulation-based methods will continue to provide increased scientific insight.
-This insight has been challenged at the current time when we can foresee the obsolescence of Moore's law.
+This insight has been challenged at the current time when we can foresee the obsolescence of Moore's law and Dennard scaling.
 It is urgent to examine the methodological efficiency otherwise we may be reaching limits of both hardware and methodological performance gains.

 Therefore this paper will explain the underlying opportunities between high-performance simulations and machine learning.
 It attempts to answer questions such as: How and where can ML effectively enhance HPC simulations?
 When should ML methods substitute traditional simulations? which ML methods are promising?
 What are the general motifs or patterns of interaction between ML and HPC?
 ## Learning Everywhere: application fields